-Most brands segment their customers, but less than 10-20% use it to successfully activate each segment with customized messaging.
+Most brands have customer segmentation, but less than 10-20% use it to successfully activate each customer segment by using customized messaging.

 Create messages for each segment using heuristics